JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 **WARNING**: The Checker always tries to upgrade `pip` and some used Python packages.
 If you are using Python for other reasons and need to keep particular version, be advised to make your own backup or prepare a separate environment.

 ### Portable release
-1. Download The Checker from here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest<br/>Click on the link and then click on the `HAFS-Update-Checkers_Win32-Portable.zip` link to download it
+1. Download The Checker from here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest<br/>Click on the link and then click on the `HAFS-Update-Checkers_Win7x86-Portable.zip` or `HAFS-Update-Checkers_Win10x64-Portable.zip` link to download it
 2. Extract the ZIP to a folder
 3. Go to the extracted folder, double-click the `start-Windows.bat` file and follow the instructions on-screen